Lotes/json-schema-dsl/DRAFT.md

 ###
 ```

 Attention: Don't forget the polymorphism!
-A list of `Person` can also contain a list of `Employee`!
+A list of `Person` can also contain an `Employee`!
-Internally a field named `$type` will be inserted to identify the type.
+Internally a field named `$type` will be inserted to identify the struct type.

 Abstract struct should not be instantiated.
 If you try to validate against an abstract struct an exception will be thrown.